-Each were technological breakthroughs that altered the course of human history forever.
+Each was a technological breakthrough that altered the course of human history forever.

 Definition of Technological Determinism

-The term ‘technological determinism’ was coined by the American economist and sociologist Thorstein Veblen (1857-1929).
+The term ‘technological determinism’ is a branch of determinism in sociology that was coined by the American economist and sociologist Thorstein Veblen (1857-1929).

 In the words of Merrit Roe Smith (1994), technological determinism can be summarized as: